nstclair13/blog/_posts/2017-06-15-VFXinVancouverCellPhones.md

 ---
 layout: default_posts
-title: Relocating from USA to Canada&#58; Cell Phone Provider Tips
+title: VFX in Vancouver&#58; Cell Phones and Cellular Service
 image: https://upload.wikimedia.org/wikipedia/commons/5/51/IPhone_7_and_iPhone_7_Plus_%28close-up%29.jpg
-meta: Relocating to Canada?
-I've compiled a brief overview of cell phone service providers here in Vancouver plus some helpful tips for US Expats in Canada.
+meta: Relocating to Vancouver?
+I've compiled an overview of cell phone service providers here in Vancouver plus some helpful tips for US Expats in Canada.
+The second in a series of posts titled VFX in Vancouver.
-description: Relocating to Canada?
-I've compiled a brief overview of cell phone service providers here in Vancouver plus some helpful tips for US Expats in Canada.
+description: Relocating to Vancouver?
+I've compiled an overview of cell phone service providers here in Vancouver plus some helpful tips for US Expats in Canada.
+The second in a series of posts titled VFX in Vancouver.
-category: US Expat Tips
+category: VFX in Vancouver
 custom_css:
 - lity
 custom_js: